-As quantum computing makes progress, the integrity of current encryption methods raises questions about potential data breaches and privacy implications.
-The reliability of techniques that have traditionally safeguarded data security face scrutiny due to the increasing power of CRQCs.
+As quantum computing progresses, its consequences for current encryption methods raises questions about potential data breaches and privacy implications.
+The reliability of techniques that have traditionally safeguarded data security now face scrutiny due to the increasing power of CRQCs.

 To prevent these kind of breeches, financial institutions must reinforce their data and communication systems against the impending risk of quantum attacks in four ways: